 Exercising is one of the best, if not the best way, to lose weight.
 Couple that with a healthy diet and you’ll be on your way to losing a few pounds.

-When it comes to your weight, it’s pretty much a balancing act; you’ll gain weight if you eat more calories than you burn and will lose weight if you burn more through exercise.
+When it comes to your weight, it’s pretty much a balancing act; you’ll gain weight if you eat more calories than you burn and you’ll lose weight if you burn more through exercise.

-So then the question is – does sweating make you burn more calories?
+So the question is – does sweating make you burn more calories?

 Calories Burned While Sweating